Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-14: Dashboard Layout Responsiveness and Image Loading Fixes

+Today we focused on improving the dashboard layout responsiveness and fixing image loading issues:

+1. **Dashboard Layout Responsiveness**:
+   - Replaced fixed heights with ConstrainedBox widgets to improve responsiveness
+   - Used MediaQuery to determine layout based on screen width
+   - Standardized padding using BLKWDSConstants
+   - Improved responsive layout with more breakpoints
+   - Completely rewrote the dashboard_screen.dart file for better structure

+2. **Image Loading Fixes**:
+   - Created a new BLKWDSEnhancedImage widget that handles various image sources
+   - Implemented graceful fallbacks for missing images
+   - Fixed issues with loading images from local file paths
+   - Added proper error handling for image loading
+   - Updated GearCardWithNote and AddGearScreen to use the new image widget

+3. **Documentation Updates**:
+   - Updated journal.md to document our work
+   - Updated beta_readiness_summary.md to reflect our progress

+These improvements bring us closer to beta readiness.
+The dashboard layout is now more responsive and the image loading issues have been fixed.
+This completes two important items from our Beta Readiness Plan.

 ## 2025-07-13: Export to CSV Functionality and Performance Test Fixes

 Today we focused on verifying and completing the Export to CSV functionality and fixing issues with the performance tests: